RemiBou/remibou.github.io/_posts/2018-11-24-Validate-request-with-reCaptcha-on-a-Blazor-app-and-MediatR.md

 - with NextResult in my FakeCaptchaValidator I can validate that my process fails when the captcha validation fails

 ## Conclusion
-In this article we saw again two major advantage of Blazor : the code sharing between client and server and the js interoperability which enables you to use any existing javascript api.
+In this article we saw again two major advantages of Blazor : the code sharing between client and server and the js interoperability which enables you to use any existing javascript api.

 ## References
 - <https://github.com/jbogard/MediatR/wiki/Behaviors>